Each Village Plan describes:

 This type of document is known as a Supplementary Planning Document (SPD), and it can be taken into account when making planning decisions.

-The next phase of village planning is about to commence with consultations due to launch in East Sheen, Barnes and Mortlake.
+The next phase of village planning is about to commence with consultations due to launch in East Sheen, Barnes and Mortlake later this autumn.

 Other villages across the borough will then move forward with their plans in 2014 and beyond, eventually covering the whole borough.
 Ham and Petersham are proceeding separately with a local Neighbourhood Plan for their area.